abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 Then the code outputs some basic info concerning the Fermi surface
-and the integration method for the double delta:
+and the integration method used for the double delta:

 ```sh
  ==== Fermi surface info ====